 As for play order, I would recommend Tai>Suiza>Kien.
 This leaves Kien for last and starts you out with the most boring route.
 Plus, Tai and Kien’s routes share similarities in some parts, so breaking them up is nice.

 As someone who generally prefers my otome games to have a lot of plot (even at the expense of romance), but, also wants happy endings, there was only so much I could enjoy the game.
-All the guys were okay enough, the plot was fine, and some of the journey was fun, but much of the game was ruined by my dislike for all the endings and how same-ie a lot of it felt.
+All the guys were okay enough, the plot was fine, and some of the journey was fun, but much of the game was ruined by my dislike for all the endings.

 So would I recommend the game?
 If you’re someone like me, then no. If you view a happy ending as needing more than just the MC and her guy getting together, then this game, and most depressing otome games, are not for you.
-But, if that doesn’t bother you, and you can look past some of the same-ie aspects of the game, then there’s an interesting plot and fun characters, you just have to dig past the sadness and repetition to find them.
+But, if that doesn’t bother you, then there’s an interesting plot and fun characters set in an (eventual) apocalyptic world.